 If you are working in the public sector, including government offices, hospitals, etc., you must have your Ph.D recognized by Misrad HaChinuch.
 In the public sector, recognition of your Ph.D will affect both your rank and salary.
 If you're working for a private organization or a post-doc, you will not need to have your degree recognized at all.

-In addition to the subsidy that Olim receive from Minhal Hastudentim (The Student Authority), students can apply for a scholarship from various foundations and [...]
+In addition to the subsidy that Olim receive from Minhal Hastudentim (The Student Authority), students can apply for a scholarship from various foundations and organizations. [...]

 The psychometric exam is equivalent to the SAT exam in the US.
 It is comprised of 3 sections – Verbal, Math and English Comprehension.
 The score on this exam ranges from 200-800 (800 being the highest score).